Build a Database Server

 Create a server process that can communicate with a client using TCP.

-2. Returning values
+2. Returning Values

 Start building your parser and implementation to handle table-less SELECT queries.